opensvc/docs.opensvc.com/source/agent.service.creation.rst

     This symbolic link is meant to be used as a shortcut to pass commands to a specific service.
 Like /etc/opensvc/unxdevweb01.mydomain.com start for example

-.. function:: <OSVCETC>/<svcname>.env
+.. function:: <OSVCETC>/<svcname>.conf

     This is the configuration file proper, including service description and resource definitions.
-Fully commented section templates are available on each node at ``<OSVCDOC>`` and online :doc:`here <agent.template.env>`.
+Fully commented section templates are available on each node at ``<OSVCDOC>`` and online :doc:`here <agent.template.conf>`.

 .. function:: <OSVCETC>/<svcname>.d -> <svcname>.dir